Voltron: Voltron: Legendary Defender (2016–2018)

-Potential live-action film
+Live-action film

 In July 2005, producer Mark Gordon (Grey's Anatomy, The League of Extraordinary Gentlemen) announced plans to create a live-action film adaptation of the Voltron franchise in collaboration with producers Pharrell Williams, Mark Costa, and Frank Oelman.
 Pharrell Williams was also reported to compose the musical score for the film.
 The project's development was funded by Jim Young's Animus Films.
 In December 2006, screenwriter Enzo Marra was announced to have completed a script for Gordon.
 In August 2007, the production entity New Regency entered negotiations with The Mark Gordon Company to adapt Voltron.
 Interest in the property heightened after the box office success of Transformers, another film involving shape-changing robots.
 Mark's script was described as "a post-apocalyptic tale set in New York City...[in which] five ragtag survivors of an alien attack band together and end up piloting the five lion-shaped robots that combine and form the massive sword-wielding Voltron that helps battle Earth's invaders."
 On August 18, 2008, Relativity Media entered negotiations with New Regency to finance and produce the film, though on a more moderate budget, utilizing cost-saving CGI techniques such as those used in 300.
 Max Makowski was slated to direct.
 As of the end of August 2008, the title had been set for Voltron: Defender of the Universe.
 Relativity would have released the film in North America while New Regency's distribution partner, 20th Century Fox, would handle international distribution.
 But at that time, Ted Koplar, through his World Events Production Company (Koplar took over the company as the health of Peter Keefe declined; Keefe died in 2010 at age 57), was fighting a legal battle with Toei Company Ltd. over the movie rights as of November of that year.
 On September 16, 2010, concept art for the movie was released.
 On March 8, 2011, it was announced that Relativity Media and World Events had entered a bidding war on who would make the film.
 Thomas Dean Donnelly and Joshua Oppenheimer entered into collaboration on writing the script.
 On July 21, 2011, Atlas Entertainment & Relativity Media announced they would bring Voltron: Defender of the Universe to the big screen.
 Relativity Media would distribute.
 On July 30, 2015, Relativity filed for Chapter 11 bankruptcy in the United States Bankruptcy Court for the Southern District of New York after lawsuits and missing loan payments, and the film rights reverted to Classic Media.
 On November 4, 2016, three months after the completion of NBCUniversal's acquisition of Classic Media's parent company, DreamWorks Animation for $3.8 billion, it was announced that Universal Pictures and DreamWorks Animation will make the film with David Hayter writing the script.